 All content below is taken in its entirety from the CDC Inactivated Influenza Live, Intranasal Flu Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/flulive.html.

 CDC review information for Inactivated Influenza VIS:

-Content source: National Center for Immunization and Respiratory Diseases
+Content source: National Center for Immunization and Respiratory Diseases.

-Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.
+Influenza ("flu") is a contagious disease that spreads around the United States every year, usually between October and May.